 If you are looking to deepen your practice, not just the physical body but to deepen your mind, breath, and inner channels, this is the class.
 You will discover something new about yourself, about your breath, about your mind—which is the amazing and scary part.
 Challenging in ways you never expected.

 — YOGA STUDENT

 In 2013, while traveling with the Himalayan Institute, Joelle also met Moojibaba, an Advaita Vedanta master.
-By coincidence, in 2015 the American publisher, Sounds True, contracted her to develop and edit Mooji’s book Vaster Than Sky, Greater Than Space, which has since been translated into several languages.
+By coincidence, the American publisher, Sounds True, contracted her in 2015 to develop and edit Mooji’s book Vaster Than Sky, Greater Than Space, which has since been translated into several languages.
 That project brought her deeper into his essential teachings, and deeper into her own practice of self-inquiry.
 This has made all the difference in every part of her life, from day-to-day relationships to editorial work.